Junior Extra Curricular Activities

 At the Junior School we run a variety of sports clubs throughout the year.
 All clubs are decided by consulting with the children and their parents.
 Clubs are held before school, at lunchtime and after school.

-Recently Sports Clubs have included Football, Rugby, Netball, Rounders, Softball, Cricket, Juggling, Cross Country Running, Gymnastics, Cheer.
+Recently Sports Clubs have included Football, Rugby, Netball, Rounders, Softball, Cricket, Gymnastics and Cheer.

 All team members have the opportunity to play for the school in fixtures against other schools.

 Each child has the opportunity to join any club offered by the school.
-We have found since offering clubs to children in Reception to Form 6 over the last 3 years that the children’s physical development has improved dramatically.
+We have found since offering clubs to children in Reception to Form 6 that the children’s physical development has improved dramatically.
 The clubs complement the work the children do in PE.

 Form 6 children are part of a Sports Leader programme and have been coaching (under staff supervision) the younger children.
 This has helped them to acquire leadership skills.
 It has helped younger children, as they respect and learn from their peers.
 The Sports Leaders programme has also fostered the family ethos of the school.